schemalog/omni/logs/README.md

-Place your brand folder that contains your schema log here.
+Place your brand folder that contains your schema log here, along with optional supporting document(s).